 Fragmentary pottery masks, dating to the late Predynastic Period, have been found, but there is still some discussion about their function.
 But by the early Old Kingdom, the linen outer wrappings of mummies were already stiffened with plaster, modelled and painted to imitate facial and anatomical features.
 Later in the Old Kingdom, these details were modelled in an added layer of plaster.
 Since the First Intermediate Period the head of the mummy began to be protected with a cartonnage mask placed over the wrappings, representing the deceased.
 In the early New Kingdom the wrapped heads, their faces painted, were sometimes provided with false hair and false eyes.

 Salima Ikram - Aidan Dodson, The Mummy in Ancient Egypt: Equipping the Dead for Eternity (London, Thames & Hudson; Cairo, American University in Cairo Press, 1998), esp. p.
 166-192; Edna R. Russmann et al., Eternal Egypt.
 Masterworks of Ancient Art from the British Museum (London, British Museum Press; Berkeley and Los Angeles, California, University of California Press, 2001), p.
 204.

 Late Ptolemaic - Early Roman Period, circa first century B.C. - C.E.

 Height 43 cm, width 24 cm.

-Dutch private collection, acquired from Alexander Ancient Art in 2003; before that with Explorer Ancient Art, Mark Goodstein, U.S.A.; before that US private collection, 1960s-1970s.
+Dutch private collection, acquired in 2003; before that with Explorer Ancient Art, Mark Goodstein, U.S.A.; before that US private collection, 1960s-1970s.